-After you’ve paid your entrance fee (well worth it) of 18 Euros for an adult, 13 Euros for a child aged 3-11, you walk past some ponds with lovely water birds; I always find these relaxing.
-The park was quite peaceful when we were there and it probably gets a lot more crowded in summer.
-If visiting in summer you’d definitely need your sun protection and drinks as I can imagine that it gets quite hot.
+After you’ve paid your entrance fee (well worth it) of 18 Euros for an adult, 13 Euros for a child aged 3-11, you walk past some ponds with lovely water birds; a relaxing start.
+The whole park was quite peaceful when we were there and it probably gets a lot more crowded in summer.
+If visiting in summer you’d definitely need your sun protection and drinks as it gets quite hot.
 Even more relaxing than the water birds were the otters – it’s something about their graceful swimming, I could watch them for ages.
 As for the marmots, they were so relaxed that they were asleep in a heap.
 I think we saw them just before they went into hibernation.
 In German I’ve heard the phrase “wie ein Murmeltier schlafen”, to sleep like a marmot.
 If you go before they start winding down for the winter you get to cuddle them!
 The next enclosure made up for this slight let-down: we spotted a majestic lynx with perfect balance, sleeping high up in a tree.

 The route led us through the “musée”, a building containing a collection of stuffed African animals.
 They were well displayed but a bit unexpected, as the rest of the park is mainly for animals from the Pyrenees.
 Anyway, it was interesting to appreciate the full size of these animals from close quarters, which you can’t usually do when they’re alive.